Seneca-BSA/bsa/docs/seh500/lab6.md

 1. Answer all the questions in the lab in Blackboard.

 1. Modify your code so instead of printing "*" every second, print a statement that display the number of minutes and seconds since the timer started.
+Paste your code into blackboard.

 ## Reference